j0sa/obsidian-vault/HTB/Learning Process/Learning Dependencies/Way of Learning.md

 > A problem is an emotional state.
 Without emotions, it is just a situation.

 In other words, frustration and confusion come with the point of view we are looking at.
 The learning process is not just a theoretical and practical part.
 It is also our learning process and progress that largely depends on our **emotional state**.
 If we feel good and we know we will reach our goal, we will be successful.

+Another essential part that makes you successful is that you know your goal.
+If we do not have a goal, we will stop at the first obstacle.
+Without a goal, we will be disoriented moving from one topic to another.